Finding Your Base: What Type of Mattress Foundation Is Right for You?

 Metal Bed Frame

 If you're on the hunt for a mattress base that will provide your mattress with the support it needs, a metal bed frame may be the foundation for you.
 A traditional metal bed frame is designed to prevent mattress sagging and increase mattress longevity with the use of a box spring or bunkie board.
-A platform bed frame is great bed frame alternative for those who don't want a box spring or want to maximize storage.
+A platform bed frame is a great bed frame alternative for those who don't want a box spring or want to maximize storage.

 If you're in search of a traditional mattress base, you should consider supporting your mattress with a box spring.
 A box spring is a base layer that adds height and even support to your mattress.
 With wood or metal models on the market, the sturdy material gives your bed an upgrade.
 While the foundation doesn't actually have springs, a box spring can bring a bounce to your mornings.